um-grex/grex-docs/content/english/software/code-development.md

   - __Intel 2020.4__ : a recent Intel Parallel Studio suite.
   - __Intel 2019.5__ : a recent Intel Parallel Studio suite.
 Most software is compiled with it, so use this one if unsure.
   - __Intel 2017.8__ : a somewhat less recent Intel Parallel studio suite.
   - __Intel 15.0__ : Legacy, for maintenance of older Grex software.
 Do not use it for anything new, unless absolutely must.
+Broken now.
+Will be removed soon.
   - __Intel 14.1__ : a very old one, for maintenance of older Grex software, and broken.
 Do not use.
 It will be removed soon.
   - __Intel 12.1__ : a very old one, for maintenance of a very old PETSc version.
 Do not use.
+Broken, wont build new code.
+Will be removed soon.

 The name for the Intel suite modules is __intel__; ```module spider intel``` is the command to find available Intel versions.
 The latter is left for compatibility with legacy codes.
 It does not work with systems C++ standard libraries well, so _icpc_ for Intel 12.1 might be dysfunctional.
 So the intel/12.1 toolchain is actually using GCC 4.8's C++ and C compilers.

-If unsure, or do not have a special reason otherwise, use Intel 15.0 compilers (icc, icpc, ifort).
-Intel 15.0 is probably the first Intel compiler to support AVX512 if you are going to use the contributed nodes that have AVX512 architecture.
+If unsure, or do not have a special reason otherwise, use Intel 2019.5 compilers (icc, icpc, ifort).

 The Intel compilers suite also provides tools and libraries such as [MKL](https://software.intel.com/en-us/mkl) (Linear Algebra, FFT, etc.), Intel Performance Primitives (IPP), Intel [Threads Building Blocks](https://software.intel.com/en-us/tbb) (TBB), and [VTune](https://software.intel.com/en-us/vtune).
 Intel MPI as well as MKL for GCC compilers are available as separate modules, should they be needed for use separately.